Nannerl O. Keohane: Other positions

 In 1991, Keohane was elected to the American Academy of Arts and Sciences.
 In 1994, she was elected to the American Philosophical Society.
 Keohane was inducted into the National Women's Hall of Fame in 1995.
 In 1998, Keohane received the Golden Plate Award of the American Academy of Achievement.
 She has served on many community and professional bodies, including being active in the Marshall Scholarship Alumni Association.

 In 1996, following nearly 3 years of intense litigation over the estate of Doris Duke, Keohane was named as one of the "six people [who] would sit as trustees of the charitable foundations established by Miss Duke's will.".
-In 2008, Keohane was chair of the Board of Trustees of the Doris Duke Charitable Foundation (DDCF) during the controversy over the Trustees decision to close and dismantle Duke Gardens, established in 1958 by Doris Duke in honor of her father James Buchanan Duke.
+In 2008, Keohane was chair of the Board of Trustees of the Doris Duke Charitable Foundation (DDCF)Home | Doris Duke Foundation during the controversy over the Trustees decision to close and dismantle Duke Gardens, established in 1958 by Doris Duke in honor of her father James Buchanan Duke.
 Representatives of the DDCF stated that the Gardens were "perpetuating the Duke family history of personal passions and conspicuous consumption."

-Keohane is also a member of the Harvard Corporation, the governing body of Harvard University, and is the only current member of that body, save for current Harvard president Drew Gilpin Faust, not to have earned a degree from Harvard.
+Keohane is a former member of the Harvard Corporation, the governing body of Harvard University, and a rare member of that body not to have earned a degree from Harvard.
 In April 2013, Keohane told Harvard students advocating for climate change divestment that they should instead "Thank BP" for its investment in clean energy.
 The comment caused an uproar among Harvard students, leading climate activist Bill McKibben to tweet the following: